mdcao/japsa/README.md

 in its documentation hosted on [ReadTheDocs](http://japsa.readthedocs.org/en/latest/index.html)

 ### Authors and Contributors
-Japsa was mainly developed and curated by Minh Duc Cao (@mdcao).
+Japsa was maintained by Minh Duc Cao (@mdcao).
 The following people have contributed to the development of Japsa, including ideas, algorithms, implementation, documentation and feedback: